lsmucassi/python-algos/README.md

 # python-algos

-an implementation of algorithms in python

-- an attempt to solving algos problems in python : a learning journey
+> an implementation of algorithms in python - an attempt to solving algos problems in python : a learning journey

-# Product Name
-> Short blurb about what your product does.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]